ualberta/Front-End-Environment/readme.md

 ## Usage

-Add `/build/js/main.min.js` (requires jQuery, and Handlebars Runtime) and `/build/css/framework.css` to your page, then add modules to the page by passing the JSON data, and a selector string that represents the placeholder to insert the module into.
+Add `/build/js/main.min.js` (requires jQuery) and `/build/css/framework.css` to your page.

+The javascript file will build a page object in the UAlberta namespace that you can add modules to with JSON data.

-    // add a full width feature to a page UAlberta.Modules.addModule('single-feature', jsonData, null, '#feature-area');
+    // add a carousel to a specific selector on the page.

-You can also build entire pages and layouts from JSON data (recommended for testing purposes only).
-For example, you could build a replica of the [UAlberta home page](http://www.ualberta.ca/) with:

-    // CREATE BASE PAGE

-    var page = new UAlberta.FrontEnd.Modules.Page("ualberta-home",pageData);

-    // ADD MODULES

-    page.addFeature(featureData);
+    UAlberta.page.addModule('carousel', './assets/data/components/sample-carousel.json', '#carousel-element');

+    // or use the shortcut functions to add modules to predefined areas UAlberta.page.addFeature(featureData);
-    page.addToFirstColumn('data-list', newsData);
+    UAlberta.page.addToFirstColumn('data-list', newsData);

-    page.addToSecondColumn('data-list', campusNoticeData);
+    UAlberta.page.addToSecondColumn('data-list', campusNoticeData);

-    page.addToSecondColumn('data-list', blogData);

-    page.addToSidebar('content', contentData);

-    page.addToSidebar('social-media', socialMediaData);
+    UAlberta.page.addToSidebar('social-media', socialMediaData);

 **The JSON data format for each module is currently being documented.
 For now, you can browse the [data folder](https://github.com/ualberta/front-end-framework/tree/master/src/assets/data) for some sample json files.**